cyber-boost/grim/svg/README-SVG-LIST.md

 ## 🔗 Mapping Strategy

-All required SVG files use **symbolic links** to maintain both the original filenames and README-expected names:
+All required SVG files use **actual file copies** to maintain both the original filenames and README-expected names:
 - Preserves original asset organization
 - Enables README compatibility
-- Easy to update mappings if needed
+- **Perfect for copying/distribution** - no broken symlink issues
+- Files work correctly when copied to other locations
-- No file duplication
+- No dependencies on relative paths

+**Note:** Previously used symbolic links, but switched to file copies for better portability and copying support.

 ## ✅ Current Status

 - ✅ **Directory structure created** (`/opt/reaper/svg/`)
 - ✅ **README.md updated** with SVG references
 - ✅ **All SVG assets uploaded** and mapped
-- ✅ **Symbolic links created** for README compatibility
+- ✅ **File copies created** for README compatibility (replaces symlinks)
+- ✅ **Copy-friendly format** - files work when copied anywhere
 - ✅ **Preview generated** with working SVG displays
 - ✅ **Complete visual documentation** ready